Board of Directors

 Bio coming soon!

-Thomas Finn is a Ross Valley native.
+Director Finn is a Ross Valley native.
 He completed his undergraduate schooling at the University of California at Davis and received his Juris Doctorate from the University of San Francisco School of Law.
 He has served on the Sleepy Hollow Fire Protection District Board of Directors since 1999.
 His service on the Ross Valley Paramedic Authority Board began in 2006, and included a term as president of the Board from 2009- 2011.
 He has served on the Ross Valley Fire Joint Powers Authority Board of Directors since 2013.

 Bio coming soon!

 Monthly Fire Board meetings are held in at Fire Station 19, located at 777 San Anselmo Avenue.
-Board meting packets containing agendas and materials for each meeting can be downloaded online or viewed at Fire Station 19.
+Board meeting packets containing agendas and materials for each meeting can be downloaded online or viewed at Fire Station 19.
 The Board typically meets on the second Wednesday of each month at 6:30 p.m.
-There are no Board meetings in August or December.
+There are no scheduled Board meetings in August or December.

 The Board may, from time to time, cancel a meeting by announcing the cancellation of the meeting at a regular meeting.
 The Board may also, with proper notice, call special meetings if the need arises.